NV microscopy of thermally controlled stresses caused by Cr$_2$O$_3$ thin films: Results and analysis

 \subsection{Spin-stress coupling coefficients}

 Two different sets of spin-stress coupling constants are recently reported~\cite{barfuss_spin-stress_2019,barson_nanomechanical_2017}.
 They differ by a factor $\sim2$--3 and in their signs.
-One set is obtained through applying uniaxial stress to a diamond cube in a diamond-anvil cell~\cite{barson_nanomechanical_2017} and another set is obtained through applying stress to a diamond cantilever~\cite{barfuss_spin-stress_2019}.
-The weakness of both methods is a need to calculate local stresses by using $macro$ dimensions of a whole diamond chunk.
+One set is obtained through applying uniaxial stress to a diamond cube in a diamond-anvil cell~\cite{barson_nanomechanical_2017}, and another set is obtained through applying stress to a diamond cantilever~\cite{barfuss_spin-stress_2019}.
+The weakness of both methods is the need to calculate local stresses using $macro$ dimensions of a whole diamond chunk.
 In this study, we calculated the local stresses based on well-known thermomechanical properties of the diamond and Cr$_2$O$_3$ thin film interface.
-Besides the mechanical properties, the local stresses in such a system depend only on the thickness of film structures, which is known with a nanometer precision.
-On the other hand, the range of thermal linear expansions coefficients, which are reported in literature~\cite{alberts_elastic_1976,kirchner_thermal_1964,kudielka_thermische_1972}, leads to a narrow confidence band around calculated profiles of $\Delta f$ in Fig.~\ref{cuts}.
+Besides the mechanical properties, the local stresses in such a system depend only on the thickness of film structures, which is known with nanometer precision.
+On the other hand, the range of thermal linear expansion coefficients, which are reported in literature~\cite{alberts_elastic_1976,kirchner_thermal_1964,kudielka_thermische_1972}, leads to a narrow confidence band around calculated profiles of $\Delta f$ in Fig.~\ref{cuts}~a).

-The relatively wider confidence bands in Figure~\ref{BarBar} represents uncertainties of the spins-stress coupling coefficients reported in the literature~\cite{barfuss_spin-stress_2019,barson_nanomechanical_2017} for our calculated profiles of stress-induced $\Delta f$.
-These profiles are calculated using the same procedure as in Fig.~\ref{cuts} and shown alongside with the measured profiles.
-The constants $a_1$ and $a_2$ (Exp.~\ref{eqn:Mz}) used for gray profiles (dotted lines) are from Ref~\cite{barson_nanomechanical_2017}.
-This set of constants, which is often used in stress imaging~\cite{broadway_imaging_2020, kehayias_imaging_2019}, does not predict the strong frequency shift signals that we observe.
-Profiles calculated with a set of constants $a_1$ and $a_2$ from Ref.~\cite{barfuss_spin-stress_2019}, are presented as blue and red dotted lines for 19~$^{\circ}$C and 37~$^{\circ}$C, correspondingly, and our measurements clearly support spin-stress coupling coefficients from this set.
+The relatively wider confidence bands in Fig.~\ref{BarBar} represent uncertainties of the spin-stress coupling coefficients reported in the literature~\cite{barfuss_spin-stress_2019,barson_nanomechanical_2017} for our calculated profiles of stress-induced $\Delta f$.
+These profiles are calculated using the same procedure as in Fig.~\ref{cuts}~a) and shown alongside the measured profiles.
+The constants $a_1$ and $a_2$ (Eq.~\ref{eqn:Mz}) used for gray profiles (dotted lines) are from Ref~\cite{barson_nanomechanical_2017}.
+This set of constants, which is often used in stress imaging~\cite{broadway_imaging_2020, kehayias_imaging_2019}, does not predict the strong frequency shift signals we observe.
+Profiles calculated with a set of constants $a_1$ and $a_2$ from Ref.~\cite{barfuss_spin-stress_2019}, are presented as blue and red dotted lines for 19~$^{\circ}$C and 37~$^{\circ}$C, respectively, and our measurements support spin-stress coupling coefficients from this set.